jessicajernigan/week12-challenge_cli-employee-database/README.md

 • departments
 • salaries
 • managers that the employees report to
-==> JOIN employees to managers to salaries to departments
+==> JOIN employees to managers to roles to departments

 WHEN I choose to view all departments
 THEN I am presented with a formatted table showing department names and department ids